MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 ## REV gains:
 1. Use the URCL page as a guide if you need more information: https://docs.advantagescope.org/more-features/urcl/
-2. Write a sysid routine and sysid commands for the elevator.
+2. Write a SysId routine and SysId commands for the mechanism.
 Use this as an example: https://github.com/MDHSRobotics/Dive-2025/blob/experiments/src/main/java/frc/robot/subsystems/elevator/Elevator.java
 3. Decide what units you want your gains in.
 I suggest radians and radians per second because ArmFeedforward requires these units.
 Regardless, set position and velocity conversion factors in your motor configs to convert from rotations and rotations per minute to your desired units.
 4. Enable either primaryEncoderPosition/VelocityAlwaysOn or absoluteEncoderPosition/VelocityAlwaysOn, depending on whether you use the built in encoder or a separate absolute encoder.
 5. Go to RobotContainer.
 Make sure you have controller bindings for quasistatic forward, quasistatic backward, dynamic forward and dynamic backward.